AndrewJanong/nayt-takehome/DESIGN.md

 - **POSIX read loop**: The reader uses `open`/`read` and seeks the input to end at startup, reading only newly appended data.
 - **Chunked reads**: Data is read into a reusable buffer of configurable size (`buffer_size`, default 1 MiB).
 Reading in chunks was decided to minimize syscalls while keeping latency low for line assembly.
-- **Polling**: If no new data is available, the reader will sleep for a short interval (`poll_interval_ms`, default 1 ms).
-This avoids busy‑spinning, but still responsive.
-More advanced methods (e.g., `inotify`) were avoided to keep the solution portable and simple to deploy.
+- **Evented wakes**: If no new data is available, the reader will sleep and will be notified if there is an update by using `inotify`.
+This avoids unecessary waits for data.

 # Line Assembly & Truncation